 Groups will be convened at the appropriate point and may not be required to remain active throughout the Programme delivery.

-The below groups are currently in place as Design Working Groups:

-Business Process & Requirements Working Group (BPRWG)

-Technical Design Working Group (TDWG)

-Security Design Working Group (SDWG)

-The below groups are likely to be required as Design Working Groups.
-(This list is not exhaustive).

-Consequential Change Impact Assessment Group (CCIAG)

-Data Working Group (DWG)

 The purpose, specific deliverables and membership of each group will be determined by the DAG when each Design Working Group is created.

 All Design Working Groups will report their output to the DAG for approval.
 This will occur on an ongoing basis and may require engagement with wider industry.

-Where a Design Working Group in unable to reach a consensus on a decision delegated to them by DAG the matter will be escalated to the DAG.
+Where a Design Working Group in unable to reach a consensus on a matter assigned to them by DAG, this will be highlighted to the DAG.
+If a Design Working Group raises a significant concern they must provide supporting information, e.g. the reason for the concern / dissensus, the options that were considered, the pros and cons that were debated, and the arguments for and against – so that the DAG has the information to make a decision

-All Design Working Groups will be attended and chaired by the SRO or someone delegated by the SRO such as the MHHS Lead Delivery Partner.
+All Design Working Groups will be attended and chaired by the SRO or someone delegated by the SRO.
 Meeting attendance should be open to all, unless otherwise determined.

-Design Working Group members will be expected to actively contribute to the development and review of collateral required to achieve the deliverables, this is likely to include completing tasks and actions outside of the Design Working Group.
+Design Working Group members will be expected to actively contribute to the task delegated to them, e.g. Design Change, this is likely to include completing tasks and actions outside of the Design Working Group.